 You are an expert in living with disease.
-Since its creation, the Unit has placed patient-oriented research at the centre of its initiatives.
+Since its creation, the Unit has placed patient-oriented research (POR) at the centre of its initiatives.
 POR allows patients to participate in research and health care and social services care as co-researchers, partners in their care.

-Your role is essential for health care to migrate to a learning health system.
+Your role is essential for health care to migrate to a Learning Health System.

 Patient-oriented research (POR)

 Patient/public research partner guide